 Successfully settled a breach of contract and tortious interference lawsuit for Intrivo Diagnostics, Inc., co-producer and exclusive distributor of the On/Go COVID-19 rapid test, against Access Bio.

-Representing Southern California Edison and Edison International in litigation arising out of the 2017 Thomas Fire and 2018 Montecito mudslides.
+Representing Southern California Edison and Edison International in litigation arising out of the 2017 Thomas Fire, 2018 Montecito mudslides, and 2018 Woolsey Fire.

-Representing a technology company in a lawsuit involving trademark, copyright, and false advertising claims.
+Represented a technology company in a lawsuit involving trademark, copyright, and false advertising claims.